llhovind/sundries/README.md

   run the sanity queries — an unrestored backup is a hope, not a plan.
 * On RDS, treat native automated backups as primary (point-in-time recovery) and these archives as the portable fallback.
-* **Images are not in the database dump.** On the local store, add `backend/uploads/` to your file backup; on the S3 store, bucket versioning plus the noncurrent-version lifecycle rule is the equivalent.
-A restored database whose images are gone still renders a broken catalog.
+* **Images have no built-in backup — this is a DevOps addition, not a code one.**
+  Nothing in this repo backs up the files served at `/images`: `db/backup.sh` dumps the database only, and the image storage adapters (`uploads/`, S3) write files but never copy them anywhere.
+Covering them is a deployment-level task you must add: on the local store, include `backend/uploads/` in your file backup (e.g. `rsync` or `tar` in the same nightly cron as the DB dump, with matching retention); on the S3 store, bucket versioning plus the noncurrent-version lifecycle rule (§3) is the equivalent, and cross-region replication if the bucket itself is a single point of failure.
+Until that exists, image loss is unrecoverable — the database keeps the `primary_image` keys, so a restore yields rows pointing at files that no longer exist and a catalog full of broken images.

 ---